 I bring my attention to process, environmental location and ethical engagement to my pedagogy.
 My hope is that we can create journeys together towards personal and artistic growth.
 I see my teaching at Goddard as part of an artists’ conversation, giving and receiving, paying attention.
 Let us develop attention to the deep patterns that shape our desire to create art.
 Let us enable an exploration of the influences that shape the art maker and their cultural, historical and political embedment, in order to carry art practice into the future.

 My art work, pedagogical labor, activism and critical writing are all part of a continuum.
 I believe that writing about art extends the circle of art’s reach and political vibrancy, and so I have published widely in journals such as TDR: The Drama Review, About Performance, Liminalities, Afterimage, the Quarterly Review of Film and Video, and differences.
 My books include Disability and Contemporary Performance: Bodies on Edge (Routledge, 2003), The Scar of Visibility: Medical Performances and Contemporary Art (Minnesota, 2007).
-I have also recently published a book of performance poetry, co-written with performance artist Neil Marcus and with photos by Lisa Steichmann, Cripple Poetics: A Love Story (Homofactus Press, 2008).
+I have also published a book of performance poetry, co-written with performance artist Neil Marcus and with photos by Lisa Steichmann, Cripple Poetics: A Love Story (Homofactus Press, 2008).
+In 2011, I published a book about the Olimpias arts-based research practices, charting our processes: Disability Culture and Community Performance: Find a Strange and Twisted Shape (Palgrave), and the book won the biennial Sally Banes Award from the American Association for Theatre Research.
+I've also collected many artist voices on the poetics and politics of embodiment in Somatic Engagement (Chainlinks, 2011).

 Beyond my work at Goddard, I am a faculty member at the University of Michigan in Ann Arbor, where I teach in performance studies and disability studies.
 I spend summers in Berkeley, California, and perform or run workshops internationally.